A New Site for Louisiana Poets

 I have exciting news for you I have spent many weeks researching web hosts and providers and written an article that I think will save you time and money on creating your own website.
 I have even included information on where to buy inexpensive domain names.
 The following are links for web hosts and resources. the full article follows below.
 I invite you to use the suggested sites to set up your own poetry or writing web site.
 Please see full article below!

 Please note: Many of the following are Affiliate links.
-I do get paid a small amount if you buy the affiliate products and services.
 They help keep this site on the internet.
 These Affiliate links help support this site.
 Thank you!

 Bluehost.
 Bluehost offers pretty much all services.
 Design is through Wordpress.
 Plans: ‘Basic’, $7.99 per month.
 Allows one website and one included domain.
 ‘Plus’ $10.99.
 Allows unlimited number of websites.
 ‘Choice Plus’, $14.99 per month.
 Allows unlimited number of domain and some extra services, such as domain privacy.
 For an ecommerce site, you will want to use ‘Woocommerce’, plans run from $13.99 (for one store) to $17.99 (for unlimited stores.